tommartensen/tfui/README.md

 # TFUI

+:warning: This is a WIP and helps us to learn Go, so please advice on any best practices and ignore bugs (or even submit issues or pull requests).

 `tfui` is a server and command line client to review [Hashicorp Terraform](https://www.terraform.io/) plans in a succinct manner.
 Plans can be uploaded with a CLI and seen on a browser.